With their flowing fur and soft brown eyes, it’s hard to resist the charm of the Cavalier King Charles spaniel.

-The dogs get their name from King Charles II, who was very fond of the breed.
+The dogs get their name from King Charles II, who was very fond of the dogs.
 It was said that the king would not go anywhere without at least three spaniels at his heels.
 The love was so strong that some even accused the king of neglecting his kingdom in favor of taking care of the dogs.
 He was known as the Cavalier King, which is where the breed gets the other part of its name.

 By the 1920s, King Charles spaniels had domed heads and short stubby snouts.
 While these traits were desirable for some, American fancier Roswell Eldridge longed for the spaniels depicted in paintings with King Charles II.
 He traveled to England and offered 25 pounds for the best examples of “old type” spaniels—ideally larger dogs with longer, more elegant snouts.

 Breeders were not interested in rising to the challenge, as they had spent a long time perfecting the short-nosed version.
 (The first few breeders that did make the attempt were ridiculed.)
 Eventually, however, interest grew, and a small core group of breeders took up the challenge.
-The newly created variation was dubbed the Cavalier King Charles spaniel to differentiate it from its puggier counterparts.
+The newly created variation was dubbed the Cavalier King Charles spaniel to differentiate it from its puggier peers.
 Unfortunately, Eldridge did not live to see the results of his project—he passed away in 1928.
 The first Cavalier King Charles Spaniel club started the same year, with a dog named Ann’s Son as the leading example.

 Called comfort dogs, Cavalier King Charles spaniels were often brought into beds.
 They were meant to attract fleas and be bitten instead of their owners, thus saving their humans from the plague or other diseases.

 In 1985, President Ronald Reagan gave his wife a Cavie named Rex for Christmas.
-His first job as first dog was to turn on the Christmas lights with his paw.
-Rex lived a decadent lifestyle, complete with a fancy doghouse designed by Theo Hayes, great-great-grandson of President Rutherford Hayes.
+Rex’s first job as first dog was to turn on the Christmas lights with his paw.
+He lived a decadent lifestyle, complete with a fancy doghouse designed by Theo Hayes, great-great-grandson of President Rutherford Hayes.
 Inside, there were red drapes and framed pictures of his owners hung on the walls.
 When Reagan left office, Rex was presented with a new doghouse shaped like the White House and lined with carpet from Camp David.

 Cavies come in four different colors, and they all have unique names.
 The monikers are: Prince Charles (tri-color), King Charles (black and tan), Ruby (mahogany), and Blenheim (chestnut and white).

-In the early 1800s, the Duke of Marlborough loved King Charles spaniels and kept a number of them with chestnut and white markings.
+In the early 1800s, the Duke of Marlborough loved the dogs and kept a number of them with chestnut and white markings.
 Legend has it that when the duke went off to fight in the battle of Blenheim, his wife stayed home taking care of a spaniel giving birth.
-To soothe both the dog and herself, the duke's wife would press her thumb against the dog’s forehead.
+To soothe both the dog and herself, the duke’s wife would press her thumb against the dog’s forehead.
 News arrived that the battle had been won and soon after, the puppies were born with red spots on their heads.
-This was, of course, just a coincidence, but many believed the marks came from the pressure of the duchess' thumb.
-As a result, the coloration, called the "Blenheim spot," was named after the battle.
+This was, of course, just a coincidence, but many believed the marks came from the pressure of the duchess’ thumb.
+As a result, the coloration, called the “Blenheim spot,“ was named after the battle.
 The family continued to breed Blenheim dogs until the early 1900s.